Edmund Prys: Life

-Prys was born in Llanrwst, Denbighshire 1542 or 1543, son of Siôn ap Rhys ap Gruffudd ap Rhys and Siân, daughter of Owain ap Llywelyn ab Ieuan.
+Prys was born in Llanrwst, then Denbighshire but now Conwy, in 1542 or 1543, son of Siôn ap Rhys ap Gruffudd ap Rhys and Siân, daughter of Owain ap Llywelyn ab Ieuan.
 He was a kinsman of the scholar and bible translator William Salesbury who may have been an early influence.
 On 16 March 1565 he entered St. John's College, Cambridge, where he was a contemporary of William Morgan, the bible translator.
 He graduated B.A. in 1568, in M.A.
 1571, and was a Fellow in 1570.

 On 14 March 1573 he became rector of Festiniog, with its chapelry of Maentwrog.
 He became Rector of Ludlow in March 1576 and on 5 November 1576 archdeacon of Merioneth.
 On 16 April 1580 there was added to the livings he already held the rectory of Llanenddwyn with its chapelry of Llanddwywe, and on 8 October 1602 he was made a canon cursal (a subsidiary canon) of St Asaph Cathedral.

 He was twice married: first, to Elin, daughter of John ap Lewis of Pengwern, Ffestiniog, by whom he had two sons, John and Robert, and a daughter Jane; secondly, to Gwen, daughter of Morgan ap Lewis of Fronheulog (his first wife's cousin), by whom he had three sons, Ffoulk (Ffowc), Morgan and Edmund.

 He died in 1623, and was buried in Maentwrog church.
 There is a memorial to William Morgan and Edmwnd Prys in St John's College Chapel, Cambridge, where they were students.
+A primary school in the village of Gellilydan is named after him.